pygame/pygame/docs/reST/ref/mixer.rst

    init.
 To solve this, mixer has a function ``pygame.mixer.pre_init()`` to set the proper defaults before the toplevel init is used.

-   When using allowchanges=0 it will fail to init if the requested formats are not supported by the sound system.
+   When using allowedchanges=0 it will convert the samples at runtime to match what the hardware supports.
 For example a sound card may not support 16bit sound samples, so instead it will use 8bit samples internally.
+   If AUDIO_ALLOW_FORMAT_CHANGE is supplied, then the requested format will change to the closest that SDL2 supports.

+   Apart from 0, allowedchanged acceptes the following constants ORed together:

+      - AUDIO_ALLOW_FREQUENCY_CHANGE
+      - AUDIO_ALLOW_FORMAT_CHANGE
+      - AUDIO_ALLOW_CHANNELS_CHANGE
+      - AUDIO_ALLOW_ANY_CHANGE

+   .. versionadded:: 2 allowedchanges added for SDL2.
+Only allowedchanges=0 works with SDL1.

    It is safe to call this more than once, but after the mixer is initialized you cannot change the playback arguments without first calling